 The standard fuse box is located under the left side cover.
 This fuse box houses all standard service fuses and the automatic circuit breakers.
 Fuse application and size are provided on a label on the fuse box cover.

-- Tip: Use the fuse puller provided in the tool kit to remove a fuse. - 1.
-Remove the left side cover.
-See page 112.
+Tip: Use the fuse puller provided in the tool kit to remove a fuse.